AAMI Foundation's Laufman-Greatbatch Award

 - Groups or individuals who have made critical contributions to the enhancement of patient care through technology are eligible to receive this award.

 The award includes a plaque to be presented at the 2017 AAMI Annual Conference and Expo in Austin, Texas and a $5,000 check.

-The next deadline for nominations is January 13, 2017.
+The deadline for nominations has been extended to February 3, 2017.

 Winners of the Laufman-Greatbatch Award